-LRT Line 2 extends from Santolan, Pasig City in the east to Recto, Manila in the west with 11 stations or terminals: Santolan, Katipunan (the first and only underground air-conditioned station), Anonas, Araneta Center-Cubao, Betty Go-Belmonte, J. Ruiz, Gilmore, V. Mapa, Pureza, Legarda and Recto.
+It extends from Santolan, Pasig City in the east to Recto, Manila in the west with 11 stations or terminals: Santolan; Katipunan, the first and only underground air-conditioned station; Anonas; Araneta Center-Cubao; Betty Go-Belmonte; J. Ruiz; Gilmore; V. Mapa; Pureza; Legarda; and Recto.

-President Gloria Macapagal-Arroyo re-christened the Megatren as the Purple Line, which was recently renamed as Blue Line, noting the bright violet and canary yellow blends on the lower edge of the coaches, running from the front and all the way to the rear end.
+Recently, President Gloria Macapagal-Arroyo re-christened the Megatren as the Purple Line, noting the bright violet and canary yellow blends on the lower edge of the coaches, running from the front and all the way to the rear end.
 The colors and design denote the uniqueness of Philippine ethnicity.

-The computerized coaches of LRT 2 measuring 3.2 meters wide and 92.6 meters long are much bigger and faster than their Czechoslovakian counterparts of MRT 3 cruising on Edsa, and the South Korean-manufactured Adtranz trains of LRT 1.
+The computerized coaches measuring 3.2 meters wide and 92.6 meters long are much bigger and faster than their Czechoslovakian counterparts of MRT 3 cruising on Edsa, and the South Korean-manufactured Adtranz trains of LRT 1.